Sunday, January 15, 2017

 Salt: 1/2 t.

-1-2 T. Ketchup (optional, my new secret ingredient)
+1-2 T. Ketchup (optional, my new secret ingredient) or

 1 large Onion, diced